 There were many imitation ‘Oak’ stoves made over the years– the museum does NOT have information on the other ‘Oak’ stoves made by other manufacturers.
 If you have another company’s Oak stove, we do not have information.

 Round Oak also made hundreds of models of cookstoves for almost 50 years.
+There is a $25 fee to have your cookstove identified because it usually involves extensive research.
 To have your cookstove identified, email images of your stove to email@example.com and staff will assist with identification.

 The book “Identification and Dating of Round Oak Heating Stoves” (Book Order Form) provides greater detail.
 For more detailed information on the history of the company, the books “Round Oak: A Good Thing From Doe-Wah-Jack” and “The Round Oak Stove People” provide detailed information on Round Oak and the people behind the company.

 - Look at the stove’s shape and compare it to the identification pages at right.
 What kind of stove was it?
 The original Round Oak stove (1871-1920s) was round and had a round base; the Air-Tight (1899-1947) was oval, short and had no firepot; the Square Base (1913-47) had a round body but square base; the Double Burner was similar to the Square Base but had a vent in the backside; and the Base Burner (1908-16) featured a nickel-plated and mica window body.